madjugglers/pattern-book/04_five_person_patterns.md

 Pattern by Luke Emery.

+## Up-Up-Over-5

+Refer to Up-Up-Over for 3 jugglers.
+Expand from 2 on 1 to 3 on 2.
+Now only the outside jugglers on the line do Up-Up-Over; the other three are Over-only feeders.
+Remember, these are simultaneous (right and left) double throws. **specify start**

+## Gauntlet

+ **Mel's description**

 ## Mr. Inside-Mr. Outside Weave

 This modifies the standard weave by  dividing the feeder into two feeders (one